-Teachers are able to access online support to revisit activities covered at training, access ideas to use in school and hear from teachers and pupils who have taken part in previous tournaments.
+Teachers can access online support to revisit activities covered at training, access ideas to use in school and hear from teachers and pupils who have taken part in previous tournaments.
 The Tournament Handbook assists schools to run their own tournaments.